Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 ---
 title: Secure DevOps
-description: Building a secure platform is at the highest priority for Altinn.
+description: Security is an important concern in all the phases of the DevOps cycle for Altinn 3.
 tags: [development, routing]
 linktitle: Secure DevOps
 weight: 100
 ---

-Security is an important concern in all the phases of the DevOps cycle for Altinn 3.

 Having a Secure DevOps process requires that security is built into the applications, the process, the infrastructure, and the configuration, and more.